 Polycystic ovarian syndrome, or PCOS, isn’t just a reproductive disorder.
 It affects every part of your life – mentally, emotionally, and physically.
 Perhaps you’ve had to deal with the skipped periods, or maybe facial hair and weight gain.
 All of it might make you feel as if you’re less feminine or that your body is somehow broken.
 But your body isn’t broken.
 And despite what you may have been told, there are many herbs and supplements that can help you manage your symptoms naturally.
 In this article, I’ll go over 7 of my favorites.

-Before we discuss how to manage PCOS, we have to first discuss the different types of PCOS.
+The Types of PCOSBefore we discuss how to manage PCOS, we have to first discuss the different types of PCOS.
 Four types of PCOS are recognized today, each of which has a different underlying cause.

 Insulin-Resistant PCOSInsulin resistance (IR) is highly prevalent among women who have PCOS, with recent estimates suggesting that it affects 35% to 80% of those diagnosed with the condition.1 When a person has IR, her body doesn’t respond to insulin efficiently.
 Since one of insulin’s main roles is to move glucose from your blood into your cells, an inefficient insulin response means high blood glucose levels and high insulin production.
 Over time, IR can lead to inflammation, high blood pressure, type 2 diabetes, and other serious health conditions.2 Excess insulin also elevates testosterone, which in turn can inhibit ovulation and sometimes even infertility.3

 Inflammatory PCOSChronic inflammation can contribute to excess testosterone, which can lead to many of the symptoms observed in women with PCOS.4 While inflammation is a factor in every type of PCOS, it is the primary driver in inflammatory PCOS.
 So, what causes inflammation?
 It can be brought on by a mix of factors, such as environmental toxins, a poor diet, food intolerances, stress, and more.

 Adrenal PCOSWomen with this type of PCOS produce more adrenal hormones than normal.
 This can happen when the adrenal hormones are secreted by the adrenal glands rather than by the ovaries, especially during times of high stress.
 In one study, researchers also noted that women with adrenal PCOS also had smaller adrenal glands than normal.5 Indicators of adrenal PCOS include:

 - High cortisol level